Peacem4kr/file2prompt/README.md

 Let's continue the setup.

-For this, i use the "File" integration as this allows me to save data into a file with timestamp very easy, an Automation will be created that triggers when an item is added to the shopping list, it then adds the item to a file (with timestamp).
+In a nutshell, i use the "File" integration as this allows me to save data with a timestamp into a file quite easy - an automation will be created that triggers when an new item is added to the shopping list, it then adds the item to a file (with timestamp).

 ### Step 1: Install the File Integration

-1. First, install the standard [File](https://www.home-assistant.io/integrations/file/) Integration in Home Assistant to create a file where the grocery items will be saved
+1. First, install the standard [File](https://www.home-assistant.io/integrations/file/) Integration in Home Assistant to create a file where we will save the grocery items
 2. Go to Settings → Integrations → + Add Integration
 3. Search for and install **File**
 4. During setup, create a new entry: